Site icon Regpack

 In our example above, gross profit is calculated by taking the total revenue ($209,605) and subtracting the COGS ($104,802) to get $104,803.

-This number, expressed in a percentage of the total revenue, is the gross profit margin.
+This number, expressed as a percentage of the total revenue represents the gross profit margin.
 In this case, it is 50%.

 But you can see from the income statement above that the calculations are far from over once you get the gross profit margin.
 There are still quite a few costs to account for, including other operating expenses, interest, and taxes.

-If net income is calculated by first subtracting all expenses from the total sales, the net profit margin is the percentage of net income compared to the total sales.
+If net income is calculated by first subtracting all expenses on the balance sheet from the total sales, the net profit margin is the percentage of net income compared to the total sales.

 Source: Regpack

-Both of these are important to track because they show you how well your company is really performing.
+Both of these are important financial KPIs to track because they show you how well your company is performing.

 Expenses